-The ice cream industry is entering the warmer months with a wave of product launches and retail expansions, as manufacturers compete for freezer-aisle attention with novel flavors, premium ingredients and high-profile brand collaborations.
-Announcements from Cold Case Ice Cream, Tillamook, Hudsonville Ice Cream and I Love Ice Cream Cakes in this week leading up to March 20 and the arrival of spring appear to signal strong confidence in consumer demand for indulgent, differentiated frozen desserts heading into the peak selling season.
+Announcements from Cold Case Ice Cream, Tillamook, Hudsonville Ice Cream and I Love Ice Cream Cakes in the week leading up to March 20 signal strong confidence in consumer demand for indulgent, differentiated frozen desserts heading into the peak selling season.

 Intrigue in the case

-Cold Case Ice Cream, a luxury brand built around true-crime storytelling and collectible packaging, is making one of the most notable retail moves of the season.
-The Utah-based company announced it is expanding into more than 1,000 Kroger banner stores nationwide — a milestone that CEO Josh Butt described as a major validation of the brand’s concept.
+The Utah-based company announced it is expanding into more than 1,000 Kroger banner stores nationwide – a milestone that CEO Josh Butt described as a major validation of the brand’s concept.

-A brand that is in just its third year, Cold Case built its early following through immersive, case-file-style packaging and limited-edition box sets that pair premium ice cream with mystery storytelling elements — a model that has resonated with retailers increasingly drawn to story-forward brands that drive shopper engagement, according to the company.
+A third-year brand, Cold Case built its early following through immersive, case-file-style packaging and limited-edition box sets that pair premium ice cream with mystery storytelling elements.

 “Consumers are looking for indulgence where the calories count without making you feel awful afterwards, not just another pint in the freezer,” Butt said.
 “Our goal has always been to turn dessert into an experience.”

-Products will be available in participating stores starting in mid- to late March 2026.
+Products will be available in participating stores starting in mid- to late March.

 Tillamook goes handheld

-Oregon-based Tillamook County Creamery Association, known for its award-winning dairy products, is bringing its premium ice cream to a new format this season.
-The cooperative launched Tillamook Ice Cream Bars nationally, offering four flavors — Vanilla Bean, Cookies & Cream, Mint Chocolate Chip, and Tillamook Mudslide — each dipped in a crisp chocolaty coating.
+The cooperative has launched Tillamook Ice Cream Bars nationally, offering four flavors – Vanilla Bean, Cookies & Cream, Mint Chocolate Chip and Tillamook Mudslide – each dipped in a crisp chocolaty coating.

-“These bars are everything you know and love from our creamy family size and pint ice cream, dipped in a luscious chocolaty coating,” said Hunter Clayton, senior R&D associate scientist at TCCA.
+“These bars are everything you know and love from our creamy family size and pint ice cream, dipped in a luscious chocolate coating,” said Hunter Clayton, senior R&D associate scientist at TCCA.
 “It’s quality you can hold in your hand.”

-Alongside the bar launch, Tillamook is expanding its pint collection with two additional flavors — Chocolate Chip Cookie Dough and Cookies & Cream — bringing its total pint offerings to 10 varieties.
-The bars are now available at Kroger, Albertsons, Safeway, Publix and other grocery retailers nationwide.
+Alongside the bar launch, Tillamook is expanding its pint collection with two additional flavors – Chocolate Chip Cookie Dough and Cookies & Cream – that bring its total pint offerings to 10 varieties.

-Hudsonville, Albanese team up on a chewy novelty
+Hudsonville, Albanese team up

-Michigan’s Hudsonville Ice Cream, celebrating its 100th anniversary this year, is entering the season with a collaboration that leans into ingredient innovation.
-The family-owned brand has partnered with Albanese Confectionery to launch Dirt Cake, a vanilla and chocolate pudding-flavored ice cream with cream-filled chocolate cookies and Albanese’s Gummi Chiller Worms — a gummi candy specially engineered to remain chewy even when frozen.
+The family-owned brand has partnered with Albanese Confectionery to launch Dirt Cake, a vanilla and chocolate pudding-flavored ice cream with cream-filled chocolate cookies and Albanese’s Gummi Chiller Worms – a gummi candy engineered to remain chewy even when frozen.

-This technology, which Albanese pioneered in 2010, is central to the product’s appeal and sets it apart from typical mix-in offerings.
-Bethany Albanese, co-president of Albanese Confectionery, said the company anticipated consumer demand for this kind of textural experience well before it became a mainstream ask.
+Bethany Albanese, co-president of Albanese Confectionery, said the company anticipated consumer demand for this kind of textural experience well before it became mainstream.

 “Partnering with another family-owned company that shares our passion for quality and creativity allows us to bring that innovation to life,” Albanese said.